ansarisaifulla/simple_angular_project/README.md

   ],
   "profile": { "name": "typicode" }
 }
-# Navigate to the folder in which you created db file and then
+## Navigate to the folder in which you created db file and then
-# Start JSON Server
+## Start JSON Server

 json-server --watch db.json
+## Now if you go to http://localhost:3000/, you'll get your json server data.

 ## Code scaffolding